A Rough Start to the School Year

 The Food Girl in Town made some izakaya dishes to share with friends

 I know that we made the right decision in supporting our son.
 He’s so much happier and focused at his new school.
 Now I know he’s also making friends too because yesterday it was game day and two of his team mates came over to chill before the big game.
-They arrived just as I was finishing this curry photo shoot and each had a huge bowl.
+They arrived just as I was finishing this curry photo shoot and each had a huge bowl of Japanese Chicken Curry.
 I told them it was magic curry and that it would give them extra power during the game, little did I know that they would go on to win and all 3 of the boys were a huge part of that win.
-The boys came to see me after the game to let me know they were convinced the win was due to ‘CURRY POWER’ and that they’ll be showing up next week on game day for more of that delicious Japanese Curry.
+The boys came to see me after the game to let me know they were convinced the win was due to ‘CURRY POWER’ and that they’ll be showing up next week on game day for more of that delicious Japanese Chicken Curry.

 Japanese Chicken Curry